koleaby4/dom-designs/README.md

 Additional labels have been introduced to help categorising and filtering tasks:
    1. Non-functional requirements are marked [by NFR label](https://github.com/koleaby4/dom-designs/issues?utf8=%E2%9C%93&q=label%3ANFR)
-   1. Accessibility stories are marled [by a11y label](https://github.com/koleaby4/dom-designs/issues?q=is%3Aissue+label%3Aa11y)
+   1. Accessibility stories are marked [by a11y label](https://github.com/koleaby4/dom-designs/issues?q=is%3Aissue+label%3Aa11y)

 Performance considerations
       1. At the first stage of the project we want to [limit size of images to 300Kb](https://github.com/koleaby4/dom-designs/issues/30)
-      2. In the future, we want different resolution images to be used used for [mobile](https://github.com/koleaby4/dom-designs/issues/3) and [desktops](https://github.com/koleaby4/dom-designs/issues/4)
+      2. In the future, we want different resolution images to be used for [mobile](https://github.com/koleaby4/dom-designs/issues/3)  and [desktops](https://github.com/koleaby4/dom-designs/issues/4)
-      3. Loading of javascript libraries is [deferred](https://www.growingwiththeweb.com/2014/02/async-vs-defer-attributes.html)
+      3. Loading of JavaScript libraries is [deferred](https://www.growingwiththeweb.com/2014/02/async-vs-defer-attributes.html)